 BLUE LIGHTS – emergency lights located on campus with phones that are directly connected to UMW Police.

-CAMPUS PROGRAMMING BOARD (CPB) – organization that creates weekly events, big events, movies, and concerts for the student body.
+CAMPUS PROGRAMMING BOARD (CPB) – an organization that creates weekly events, big events, movies, and concerts for the student body.

-CAMPUS WALK – large brick walkway through the center of campus with lots of benches and great gathering places.
+CAMPUS WALK – a large brick walkway through the center of campus with lots of benches and great gathering places.